|

 SmartNoise SDK: Tools for Differential Privacy on Tabular Data.

-Nitin Kohli, PhD, from the University of California, Berkeley, who also tested differential privacy methods on UNHCR data.
+This guide is the result of a project that tested differential privacy methods on UNHCR data.

 Data Innovation Fund